Trever54/incidents-project/README.md

 I can think of a couple different ways to approach this, but I'm leaning towards option 1:

 1. Add an information panel somewhere in the browser such that information is displayed there when an item is clicked.
 That way, the pop-up doesn't clutter the map.

 2. Format the pop-up to be more condensed and organized so that it can fit more data.

 ## UI Improvements - MapboxGL

 This is my first time using MapboxGL, so there's still a lot to learn!
 A few nice additions that I didn't get to would be:

 1. Move the map location to the incidents on the map on startup.
 2. Dynamic sizing of the map with the browser.
 3. Map icons different for incidents vs unit statuses.
 4. Unit statuses potentially could have a route linking them together to show the path that was taken.
 5. In MapboxGL, it appears that if two points have the same coordinates, one will get overridden.
 I'd need to look more into how to handle this.

 # Time Spent

-I spent roughly 12 hours on this project (with breaks throughout the day).
+I spent roughly 12 hours on this project.